Validating Quantum State Preparation Programs (Extended Version): Background on Quantum Computing

 \textbf{\textit{Repeat-Until-Success Quantum Programs.}} A repeat-until-success program utilizes the probabilistic feature of partial measurement operations.
-We first set up a one-step repeat-until-success by linking the desired quantum state with the success measurement of a certain classical value.
-If such a value is observed after measurement, we know that the desired state is successfully prepared; otherwise, we repeat the one-step procedure.
-One example of a one-step repeat-until-success procedure is in \Cref{fig:intros-example} to repeat the $n$ basis-ket superposition state.
+It first sets up a one-step repeat-until-success by linking the desired quantum state with the success measurement of a certain classical value.
+If such a value is observed after measurement, the desired state is successfully prepared; otherwise, we repeat the one-step procedure.
+One such example procedure is in \Cref{fig:intros-example} to repeat the $n$ basis-ket superposition state.
 If we measure out $v=1$, the desired state $\varphi$ is prepared; otherwise, we repeat the procedure.

-\textbf{\textit{No Cloning.}} The \emph{no-cloning theorem} indicates no general way of exactly copying a quantum datum.
-In quantum circuits, this is related to ensuring the reversible property of unitary gate applications.
-For example, the controlled node and controlled body of a quantum control gate cannot refer to the same qubits, e.g., $\ictrl{q}{\iota}$ violates the property if $q$ is mentioned in $\iota$. \pqasm{} enforces no cloning through our type system.
+\textbf{\textit{No Cloning Theorem}} indicates there exists no general way of exactly copying a quantum datum \cite{noclone}.
+In quantum circuits, it relates to ensuring the reversibility of unitary gate applications.
+For example, the controlled node and controlled body of a quantum control gate cannot refer to the same qubits, e.g., $\ictrl{q}{\iota}$ violates the property if $q$ is mentioned in $\iota$. \pqasm{} enforces no cloning by typing.